Header Logo

 And in the process, I lose connection with my kids.
 I stop trusting them.
 And I stop liking the version of myself I become.

-This newsletter was inspired by a recent question I received inside my coaching membership, TMP University.
+This newsletter was inspired by a question I received inside my coaching membership, TMP University.
 M. bravely shared that every morning, she finds herself in the same exhausting dance with her 9-year-old daughter.
 She has started to notice that her reminders come one after another, her voice getting sharper each time, until she's yelling and feeling terrible about it.

 "If I don't remind her, she'll just skip to getting dressed and go downstairs," M. explained, frustration evident in her voice.
 "She'll skip all the hygiene stuff.
 I have to be the one to constantly nag, or it won't get done."